minisemi/Bookster/README.md

 # Bookster

 This is the specification of our web project Bookster.
-It is a part of the course TDDD27 Advances Web Programming at Linköping University.

 ## Screencast